 Here’s a closer look at the three key types of insider threats:

 - Careless.
 A careless insider is a well-intentioned user who makes poor decisions that can result in the exposure or theft of valuable data.
 Examples include downloading files to a USB storage device or inadvertently sharing sensitive data externally (such as a customer’s credit card information).
 Careless users account for 56% of insider incidents.

 - Malicious.
-These insiders are motivated by personal gain and seek to harm to the organization.
+These insiders are motivated by personal gain and seek to harm to the organisation.
 Examples include exfiltrating financial data or trade secrets or destroying sensitive information.
 Ponemon’s research on insider threats found that malicious insiders account for more than a quarter (26%) of all insider incidents.

 - Compromised.
 Compromised users are often Very Attacked People™ (VAPs) with privileged access to information.
 In other words, they have credentials and access that could give threat actors access to a company’s critical systems and data.
 Attackers use social engineering techniques such as phishing to steal those credentials.
 About 18% of insider incidents this year have involved stolen credentials.

 The threat from a careless user stems from:

 - Human error.
 This can include anything from server misconfigurations to sharing a file more widely than necessary.

 - Bad judgement.
 This can include taking shortcuts that unintentionally put the organisation at risk, such as moving a file to a USB drive or personal file-storage account.